 Fines And Imprisonment For Illegal Use

 Under the Unmanned Aircraft (Public Safety and Security) Bill, which sets out guidelines for the safe flying of drones and enforcement against those who violate them, and this has already taken effect to amend the Air Navigation Act and Public Order Act.
-The real estate agent who utilizes improper use of drone for property photography or videography risks incurring a penalty of a fine not exceeding $20,000 for the first offence, and a fine not exceeding $40,000 or to imprisonment for a term not exceeding 15 months or to both for the second or subsequent conviction.
+The real estate agent who utilizes improper use of drone for property photography or videography currently risks incurring a penalty of a fine not exceeding $20,000 for the first offence, and a fine not exceeding $40,000 or to imprisonment for a term not exceeding 15 months or to both for the second or subsequent conviction.
 Your drone may also be confiscated and handed over to an authority such as the police.
+Tightened penalties from 2 Jan 2020, first-time offenders may be fined up to $50,000 and risk a jail term for up to two years and, while repeat offenders may be fined up to $100,000, and jailed for up to five years.

 To make your hard won exclusive property listing stand out amongst the other competing listings in the market, the use of drone photography or videography may seem like a no brainer initially.
-However, in the light of existing regulations, safety and privacy issues, and moves to ban such use by private condo management, we recommend that you throw caution into the wind and stay on the right side of the law before you use a drone yourself, or hire someone who offer to use a drone for you to promote your real estate services!
+However, in light of existing regulations, safety and privacy issues, recent court cases and moves to ban such use by private condo management, we recommend that you throw caution into the wind and stay on the right side of the law before you use a drone yourself, or hire unlicensed drone operator to capture videos to promote your real estate services!
+Ignorance of the law can no longer be a plead!